Explaining Bayesian Neural Networks: Introduction

-Most of the explanation methods, local and global ones, are developed for DNNs trained in a maximum-a-posteriori (MAP) setting, where the DNN weights are point estimates.
-In contrast, Bayesian Neural Networks (BNNs) learn a distribution of the network weights, which induces also a distribution on the prediction.
-For a better intuition on the advantage in explainability of a BNN over a DNN, let us consider the example image shown in Figure \ref{fig:wholeSlideImageBNNprediction}.
-Shown on the left is a histopathological image \cite{janowczyk2016deep, cruz2014automatic} taken from a cancer patient (see e.g.~\cite{ klauschen2018scoring,hagele2020resolving,binder2021morphological}).
-From this image, smaller patches are extracted and fed into a DNN, trained to classify patches into cancer or non-cancer.
-In the center of Figure \ref{fig:wholeSlideImageBNNprediction}, we show the prediction score of a regular (non-Bayesian) DNN for the class \emph{cancer}.
-While these scores are usually normalized with a softmax function, these scores do not represent actual probabilities \cite{hendrycks2016baseline} --- The DNN provides no information on how certain or uncertain the patches' relevances are the prediction.
-This additional information is provided by BNNs (shown on the right), e.g. in the form of the variances shown on the right of Figure \ref{fig:wholeSlideImageBNNprediction}.

-We observe that there are distinct regions where the model is significantly more certain about a patch showing cancer cells (highlighted in blue colors) than in other regions (highlighted in green, with red referring to the most uncertain regions).
+Most of the explanation methods, local and global ones, are developed for DNNs trained in a \textit{maximum-a-posteriori} (MAP) setting, where the weights of the model are point estimates.
+In contrast, Bayesian Neural Networks (BNNs) learn a distribution of the network weights, which also induces a distribution on the prediction.
+For a better intuition on the advantage in explainability of a BNN over a DNN, we consider the example image shown in Figure \ref{fig:wholeSlideImageBNNprediction}, where a histopathological image~\citep{janowczyk2016deep,cruz2014automatic} taken from a cancer patient (see e.g.~\citep{klauschen2018scoring,hagele2020resolving,binder2021morphological,histo-xai-review}) is shown on the left.
+Starting from this whole slide image, smaller patches are extracted and fed into a DNN, trained to classify patches into cancer or non-cancer.
+In the center of Figure \ref{fig:wholeSlideImageBNNprediction}, we show the prediction score of a regular (non-Bayesian) DNN for the class cancer.
+While these scores are usually normalized with a softmax function, these scores do not represent actual probabilities~\citep{hendrycks2016baseline} --- the DNN provides no further information on how certain or uncertain the patches' relevances are for the prediction.
+This additional information is provided by BNNs, e.g. in the form of the variances shown on the right in Figure \ref{fig:wholeSlideImageBNNprediction}.
+We observe that there are distinct regions where the model is significantly more certain about a patch, indicating cancerous areas (highlighted in blue colors) than in other regions (highlighted in red, referring to the most uncertain regions).

-Thus, the BNN can not only provide predictions but also evaluate their faithfulness.
-On the other hand, BNNs are---as regular DNNs--- black boxes not yielding explanations out of the box (e.g., in the form of heatmaps).